^

 Urinary catheters

-Training of personnel in catheterization methods Catheterization
+Training of personnel in catheterization techniques

 Intermittent catheterization

-Using closed drainage systems
+Use of closed drainage systems

 Timely replacement of the catheter

-should be used to prepare the skin of the operating field.
-Glucose levels should be adequately monitored in all patients with diabetes, especially avoiding hyperglycemia in the perioperative period.
+Glucose levels should be adequately controlled in all patients with diabetes, especially avoiding hyperglycemia in the perioperative period.

 Surgical interventions

-Maintaining an optimal microclimate (temperature 18-24 С, humidity 50-55%)
+Maintaining an optimal microclimate (temperature 18-24 C, humidity 50-55%)

-Closed doors and windows mode
+Closed doors and windows

 Reasonable limitation of the number of personnel

-Preparing the operating room and anesthetic teams
+Preparation of the operating room and anesthesia team

-Intravascular / intracardiac catheters and implants
+Intravascular/intracardiac catheters and implants

-careful treatment of tissues,
+careful handling of tissues,

-removal of non-viable tissues
+removal of non-viable tissues,

 adequate use of drains and suture material

-elimination of small cavities,
+, elimination of small cavities,

-competent care for the operating wound
+proper care of the surgical wound

 • modern architectural and technical solutions,